ethberlin-hackathon/ETHBerlin-Bounties/README.md

 The hackathon registration is at 13:30 of the 7th. at Factory Görlitzer Park.
 Hackers registered for the Mitte conference can sign up later at 21:30.

-#### 3.2) Start work on the associated [Gitcoin](https://gitcoin.co) bounty
+#### 3.2) Start work on the associated [Gitcoin](https://gitcoin.co/explorer) bounty (check out the issues in this repository for some of the bounties available)

 Before starting work, we recommend creating a new GitHub repo for your team to make it easier for sponsors to see everyone involved in your project. **Please ensure that all team members are visible pubicly to sponsors so they know who to pay the prizes to :)**

-Each prize is set up as a **cooperative bounty** on Gitcoin, meaning that any number of people can `start work`.
-Each hacker should start work on the prizes their team is working towards.
-Don't worry if you're not immediately sure which prizes are relevant to your team, you can start work on the issues relevant to your team at any time up until judging begins.
+Each prize is set up as a **cooperative bounty** on Gitcoin.
+This just means that any number of people can start work using the `start work` button on each issue's associated Gitcoin page.
+You can find a link to any bounty you're interested in within the GitHub issue itself, or you can check out Gitcoin's issue explorer [here](https://gitcoin.co/explorer). **Each hacker, not just one team member, should `start work` on the prizes their team is working towards in order to be paid out.** Don't worry if you're not immediately sure which prizes are relevant to your team, you can start work on the issues relevant to your team at any time up until judging begins.

-To start work simply go to the issue you're interested in, simply click on the link to the Gitcoin Issue Details page in the associated GitHub issue and the `start work` button.

 After you’ve started work, most of your interaction with the prize teams can take place on GitHub and in the associated community channel for longer conversations requiring more specific context about your project.